lab-oak/oak/TUTORIAL.md

 the program outputs

 ```bash
 network path: mc
 bandit algorithm: exp3-0.03
 Enter battle string:
 ```

-Battle strings are in the form
+A battle string is a compact text representation of a battle position.
+It takes the form

 `[Side] | [Side]`